STAN-UAntwerp/fertilizers_use_by_crop/README.md

-This repository contains the code developed for the following paper (currently under review at Scientific Data):
+This repository contains the code developed for the following paper:

-Coello, Fernando, Thomas Decorte, Iris Janssens, Steven Mortier, Jordi Sardans, Josep Peñuelas and Tim Verdonck. *Global Crop-Specific Fertilization Dataset from 1961-2019.* (2024).
+Fernando Coello*, Thomas Decorte*, Iris Janssens, Steven Mortier, Jordi Sardans, Josep Peñuelas and Tim Verdonck. *Global Crop-Specific Fertilization Dataset from 1961-2019.* Sci Data 12, 40 (2025). https://doi.org/10.1038/s41597-024-04215-x

-Available as a preprint [here](https://arxiv.org/abs/2406.10001)
+\* *Fernando Coello and Thomas Decorte contributed equally to this work*

+___

 The repository is organized into the following folders: